mariakesa/Poetry/README.md

 # Poetry
-Files for generating LTSM poetry
+Files for generating poetry with an LSTM neural network